 Once your cashew cream is made, spread a thin layer on your prepared pizza dough and move to step three.

-Three: The Caramelized Onions
+Step Three: Make the Caramelized Onions

 Caramelizing onions is a method of slow cooking the onions to allow all the sweetness to come out.
 I sauté the onions with olive oil (you could also use non-dairy butter) over low heat until the onions are tender, golden brown, and super sweet, about 15 minutes.